 Risk-Based Maintenance is essentially preventive maintenance where the frequency and scope of the maintenance activities are continuously optimised based on the findings from testing or inspection and a thorough risk assessment.
 Examples of Risk-Based Maintenance would be Risk-Based Inspection as

 applied to static equipment like vessels and piping or even pressure relief valves.

 Failure Finding Maintenance (FFM)

-It’s important to realise that failure finding maintenance tasks do not prevent failure but simply detect it.
+It’s important to realise that failure-finding maintenance tasks do not prevent failure but simply detect it.
 And once detected you’ll have to repair the failure you found.
-Failure Finding Maintenance is conducted at fixed time intervals typically derived from legislation or risk based approaches.
+Failure Finding Maintenance is conducted at fixed time intervals typically derived from legislation

 Condition Based Maintenance (CBM)